seeudev/CSIT327-G8-Group8-gamevault/README.md

 3. **Session-Based Auth**: Standard Django sessions, no JWT or token authentication
 4. **Minimal JavaScript**: Only essential client-side interactions
 5. **No Frontend Framework**: Pure HTML, CSS, and JavaScript
-6. **Clear Comments**: Code is commented to explain purpose and logic

 ## Development Workflow